jordisassoon/TitleGeneration/README.md

 Semester Project for INF582 : Introduction to Text Mining and NLP

-Kindly refer to the [final https://github.com/jordisassoon/TitleGeneration/tree/unstable-RL The live version of this repository can be found [here](https://github.com/jordisassoon/TitleGeneration/tree/unstable-RL).
+Kindly refer to the [final report](report.pdf) for details.

+The live version of this repository can be found [here](https://github.com/jordisassoon/TitleGeneration).